-Without going into the election of battery storage system that we have, for the caravans usually have it, we will describe how we choose the model we are interested in solar panel and regulator associated with this.
+Without going into the election of the battery storage system that we have, for the caravans usually have it, we will describe how we choose the model we are interested in solar panel and regulator associated with this.

 If we were to acquire a storage system, the best option is maintenance-free batteries GEL or AGM, because in general they do not need ventilation and are safer to transport.

-Back to the topic at hand, from what we have storage voltage, usually this will be 12V or 24V.
+Back to the topic at hand, from what we have storage voltage, usually, this will be 12V or 24V.
 Most regulators can work with both voltages and is generally the same regulatory or solar charger which adjusts itself to that voltage.
 But keep in mind that a conventional voltage regulator will limit what we can regulate it.

 There are mainly two types of solar controllers::

 - Conventional solar charger, usually with PWM technology.
-We will not go now describe the PWM technology, but more control algorithm used in solar regulators.
+We will not go now describe the PWM technology, but more control algorithms used in solar regulators.
 This type of conventional solar charger requires that the voltage of the solar panel is suitable for the battery.
-That is, to charge 12V batteries with a conventional solar controller need a solar panel 12V (although we will see that they are actually something else).
+That is, to charge 12V batteries with a conventional solar controller need a solar panel 12V (although we will see that they are something else).
 Therefore, if we choose this type of solar charger we are forced to choose a particular type of photovoltaic solar module.

 - MPPT Solar Charger, named because of using MPPT technology.
-The MPPT technology is more efficient than PWM algorithm, so it can take more power, although they are logically more expensive.
-To find out which module can be installed with each regulator must see if its characteristics which maximum voltage and current (or power, according come indicated) supports, thus ensuring that the characteristics of the module or modules chosen below these maxima.
+The MPPT technology is more efficient than the PWM algorithm, so it can take more power, although they are logically more expensive.
+To find out which module can be installed with each regulator we must check if its characteristics which maximum voltage and current (or power, according come indicated) supports, thus ensuring that the characteristics of the module or modules chosen below these maxima.
 That is why the MPPT solar controllers allow us to connect any type of module with batteries, although a priori not sum the voltages between solar panel and battery.

 What follows is an example of choice with both types of regulators to make it clear how we choose our solar panel.